 Prisoner and pro se cases languish, more than most other types of cases, for an inordinate amount of time.
 Yet, they should be pressed and resolved quickly.
 There is little or no likelihood that, if left unattended, they will resolve themselves.

 Furthermore, in a fair proportion of these cases, settlement holds no advantage for the plaintiff who generally is seeking a moral vindication and, in some instances, a punitive award.
 For the most part, prisoner cases must be tried or disposed of by judicial activity.
 Those prisoner cases that have existed on the docket for over three years presumably have been delayed excessively and should be resolved promptly.
-In the future, they should be attended to in a far shorter time.
+With the cooperation of the bar, prisoner cases are an ideal category for close case management.

-(d) Civil Rights Cases
+Civil Rights Cases

 Civil rights cases instituted by persons not in custody for other than "corrections" reasons also take longer than the norm to resolve.
 Of all pending civil rights cases in the district, 21.4% are more than three years old.
 All cases need prompt attention, but civil rights cases generally should have early settlement conferences and quick trial assignments.
 These disputes often involve ongoing conduct, or the injuries complained of fester and become increasingly intractable over time.
 These cases, like prisoner cases, are more likely to require a trial to resolve.
-Early judicial intervention or a firm trial date to crystallize the issues to the point of maximizing any possibility of settlement would be a start.
+Again, with the cooperation of the bar, this category of case can benefit from close case management.